-- Know the signs of fatigue: Tiredness can hit you suddenly like a ton of bricks or quietly sneak up on you with little yawns here ant there.
+- Know the signs of fatigue: Tiredness can hit you suddenly like a ton of bricks or quietly sneak up on you with little yawns here and there.
 Watch out for signs like wandering thoughts, stiffness, yawning, having trouble focusing, and slower reaction times.
-You may even find it difficult to remember driving the past few miles, or drift out of your lane.
+You may even find it difficult to remember driving the past few miles or drift out of your lane.

 - Rest if you need it: If you feel like you need to take a nap on the road, you probably should.
-It's not likely you can push through your drowsiness safely, so the best thing to do is find a safe place to stop and rest your eyes.
-That may mean finding a hotel to stay overnight, or even just parking in a safe spot to rest your eyes for a 20 minute cat nap.
+It’s not likely you can safely push through your drowsiness, so the best thing to do is find a safe place to stop and rest your eyes.
+That may mean finding a hotel to stay overnight or even just parking in a safe spot to rest your eyes for a 20-minute catnap.

 - Drive early in the day: Packing up the car can take all morning, leaving you hitting the road close to lunchtime and tempted to keep pushing through with driving long after dinnertime.
 But hitting the road early in the morning is safest, as you’ll be at your most alert, driving in the daylight, and arriving at your destination for the evening early in the day or evening rather than late at night when you may struggle with drowsiness.